oliveoilexpert/stim/docs/guide.md

 1. You create **Aspects** (JavaScript classes)
 2. You declare which **HTML elements** use those aspects by adding `data-connect` attributes
-3. Stim looks for these attributes and instantiates the corresponding aspects on the elements
+3. Stim looks for these attributes on existing and dynamically added elements and instantiates the corresponding aspects

 ## Getting Started